jeremykenedy/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

    * - Column
      - Description
-   * - answer_value_numeric
-     - The value entered by the student for numerical input problems.
-   * - answer_value_text
+   * - answer_value
      - The text label of the answer choice for checkboxes, dropdown, and multiple choice problems.
-The value entered by the student for text input and math expression input problems.
+The value entered by the student for text input, numerical input, and math expression input problems.

-       For checkboxes and multiple choice problems, answer choices selected by at least one student after 23 October 2013, but not selected after 6 March 2014, do not include the answer_value_text.
+       For checkboxes and multiple choice problems, answer choices selected by at least one student after 23 October 2013, but not selected after 6 March 2014, do not include an answer_value.
 The value_id is available for these problems.

    * - correct